 - Disability Rights Legal Center

 - Early Start Program – Individuals with Disabilities Education Act

 - Government Code Section 11135

 - Individuals with Disabilities Education Act

-- Know the Law About The Americans with Disabilities Act and Child Care (Document)
+- Know the Law About The Americans with Disabilities Act (ADA) and Child Care in California

 - Low-Cost & Free Legal Assistance in California

 - National Women’s Law Center

 - Regional Centers – Services for Individuals with Developmental Disabilities